-How Do I Know if I’m Drinking Too Much?
+How Do I Know if I am Misusing Alcohol?

-Below is a list of some common consequences of excessive drinking.
+Below is a list of some to behaviors associated with alcohol misuse.
 If you have had one or more of these experiences, then you may be misusing alcohol.

 - Engaging in unprotected sex

 - Drinking to overcome anxiety in social situations

 - Thinking about or being distracted by thoughts of when you can drink again/Cravings for alcohol

 - Black-outs or memory loss

 - Drinking alone to deal with your feelings/stress

 - Engaging in self-h arm while intoxicated (i.e. cutting, burning self with a cigarette, putting yourself in dangerous situations)

 - Alcohol poisoning that requires stomach being pumped at hospital